 For Candidate/Nomination Statement:

-Submissions must include an up-to-500 words candidate/nomination statement written in English.
+Submissions must include an up-to-500 words candidate/nomination statement written in English that answers all four questions below.
 Please do not include your name or contact information in the statement or the filename.
 Submissions without statements will not be considered.

 Please feel free to contact us.